 - Solution: Choosing software that provides customer support with your data migration is key.
 Your staff may need guidance on how to proceed in the best way possible to complete the task in the least amount of time and without errors.

 If you are in the market to evaluate the best EHR integration software for your practice management software, then the following list could give you an insight into what is available and if it suits your practice’s needs.

-NexHealth is a trusted name in the healthcare technology industry as a patient experience software that helps practices acquire and retain their patients.
-NexHealth allows practices to easily integrate with a plethora of EHR systems with just one API, reducing the time that it takes to build a product from 18 months to just 6 weeks.
+NexHealth is a trusted name in the healthcare technology industry as a patient experience software that helps practices acquire and retain patients while saving admin time.
+NexHealth Synchronizer™ is the most reliable way to allow practices to easily integrate with a plethora of EHR systems with just one API, reducing the time that it takes to build a product from 18 months to just 6 weeks.

 Best for: EHR system is available for access from multiple devices